 Resist the temptation to use the self-cleaning feature before a house party or any event where you’re relying on your oven.
 Consider booking an oven repair service if your appliance fails after cooking right before Christmas, so you can prepare those tasty meals quickly.

+Using a non-stick oven liner is a great way to protect the bottom of your oven from spills and drips, making it easier to clean.
 You can buy oven liners that can be fitted to your oven base.
 Some are designed to be used a few times and then disposed of, while others can be cleaned, maybe even in the dishwasher.

 The simplest liners are made of aluminium and are generally intended to be discarded when they get dirty.
 Don’t be tempted to just use baking foil though it’s too thin.